-- Introduce the Students to the fundamental concepts of physics applicable in biological systems. - Study the concepts of thermodynamics and entropy in biological processes. - Inculcate the dynamics of biomolecules in terms of Physical concepts. - Disseminate the basics of electrical signals and source on nerve system. - Introduce the fundamentals of molecular motor in human health.
+- 1. Introduce the Students to the fundamental concepts of physics applicable in biological systems. - 2.
+Study the atoms, molecules with interactions and its physical bonding. - 3.
+Study the concepts of thermodynamics in biological processes. - 4.
+Inculcate the types of nucleic acids, amino acids and proteins. - 5.
+Disseminate the basics of biomolecules such as carbohydrates, lipids, fats and oils. - 6.
+Introduce the fundamentals of biomolecules and its sequence